HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 You should see an `OK` result for the ISO file.

-# 7. Boot the installer (VNC)
+# 7. Boot the installer with SPICE

 Ubuntu Desktop uses a graphical installer.
-The easiest way to interact with it under QEMU is to expose a local VNC server and connect with a VNC viewer.
+This guide exposes a local SPICE server and connects to it with `remote-viewer`.

 ## 7.1 Launch QEMU for installation